Octoframes/jupyter_capture_output/README.md

 * `%%capture_img` -> to .png or .jpg with image output
 * `%%capture_video` -> to .mp4 file with the video output

+## Use cases

+* matplotlib, scipy, PIL , cv2, manim etc. have their own APIs to save images.
+With this package, one just have to learn one line of code and can use it to save all kind of image outputs made by different packages.

+* When tweaking plots, one can use this cell magic to track the process, so to say a visual version control system.

+* In context of Science, one can generate log files of experiments with this package.
+As the cell magic is always on the top of the cell, it's easy to see in which cells log files are generated and in which not.

+* This can be used to create sheet cheats, e.g. this [math-functions-cheat-sheet](https://kolibril13.github.io/plywood-gallery-functions/) website was generated from a jupyter notebook using a derivative of this capture package.

+* This package will also auto-generate the folder-tree of subdirectories for you.
 ## Changelog

 ### 0.0.8